How To Look At A House

 "The Certification Label (also know as a HUD tag) is a metal plate that is affixed to the outside of the manufactured home.
 Section 3280.11(b) states, “The label shall be approximately 2 in. by 4 in. in size and shall be permanently attached to the manufactured home by means of 4 blind rivets, drive screws, or other means that render it difficult to remove without defacing it.
 It shall be etched on 0.32 in. thick aluminum plate.
 The label number shall be etched or stamped with a 3 letter designation which identifies the production inspection primary inspection agency and which the Secretary shall assign.
 Each label shall be marked with a 6 digit number which the label supplier shall furnish.
 The labels shall be stamped with numbers sequentially."

-The tag is located near the bottom of the one of the long sides of a single-wide home, near the corner, and on the long side of each section of a double or triple-wide.
+The tag is located near the bottom of the one of the short sides of a single-wide home, near the corner, and on a long side of each section of a double or triple-wide, also near a corner.
 Here’s what HUD says:

 "The certification label/seal shall be located at the tail-light end of each transportable section of the manufactured home approximately one foot up from the floor and one foot in from the road side, or as near that location on a permanent part of the exterior of the manufactured home unit as practicable.
 The roadside is the right side of the manufactured home when one views the manufactured home from the tow bar end of the manufactured home."